mitulsuthar/helm3learning/README.md

 ## Uninstalling Helm Releases
-Uninstall a release by its name.
+Do a dry-run before uninstalling a release by its name
 ```
-helm uninstall happy-panda
+helm uninstall happy-panda --namespace helmtesting --dry-run
 ```

-Oops.
-Didn't find the release.
 Specify `--namespace` and `--keep-history` flags. `--keep-history` allows you to rollback a release.
 ```
 helm uninstall happy-panda --namespace helmtesting --keep-history
 ```